Click OK to log in and restart your reservation.

-When you buy a ticket 2 or more days prior to departure via aa.com or by phone with American Airlines Reservations for American Airlines flights (including American Airlines flights operated by codeshare partners), you have up to 24 hours from the time of ticket purchase to receive a full refund for your ticket.
-Reservations booked as part of group block do not qualify for the 24 hour refund.
+When you buy a ticket on aa.com or through American Airlines Reservations at least 2 days prior to departure, you have up to 24 hours from the time you first buy your ticket to request a refund.
+The 24 hour refund policy applies to all ticket types, but you have to cancel your trip to get a refund.* Reservations booked as part of group block do not qualify for the 24 hour refund.

-To cancel your trip, log in to aa.com or contact Reservations and refunds will be automatically processed.
+To cancel your trip, find your trip on aa.com or contact Reservations and refunds will be processed automatically.

-For all eligible tickets and optional products and services purchased within the U.S. with a credit card, refunds will be provided within 7 business days of receipt of the required refund information.
-(The credit card refund may take up to two billing cycles before appearing on a credit card statement, so you should contact your credit card company directly to verify receipt of the credit.)
-Tickets and optional products and services purchased with cash or check will be refunded within 20 business days of receipt of the required information.
+For all eligible tickets and optional products and services bought within the U.S. with a credit card, refunds will be processed within 7 business days of receiving the request and required information.
+Keep in mind, it may take up to 2 billing cycles to show on your credit card statement.

 Attention: Passenger Refunds